Ried Rehabilitation Camp – Upper Austria

 Who and why

-The people with tuberculosis (TB) were post sanatorium cases and they came to Reid so that they could be trained to do an occupation suitable for their health as many could no longer follow their own trade.
+The people with tuberculosis (TB) were post sanatorium cases and they came to Ried so that they could be trained to do an occupation suitable for their health as many could no longer follow their own trade.
 The same applied to the disabled people who were mainly Jugoslav partisans who had been maimed fighting in the mountains.
 Some had lost an arm, others legs, some had no hands, some were blind.

 These people were all in need of a new training and there was a faint hope that if we could show the selection teams that the people with TB and disabilities had a trade which they could follow, there might be a chance that some country would not consider them an encumbrance and would give them the chance of resettlement.